vuetifyjs/nuxt-module/docs/guide/saas-variables.md

 })
 ```

-_Note: This will import `main.scss` to into ALL of your components by default.
+_Note: This will import `main.scss` into ALL of your components by default.
 If you would like different behavior, you can create a different file with these overrides and import that instead._

 5)  Again in your `nuxt.config.ts`, we'll want to add another entry to the `defineNuxtConfig` configuration object that overrides the default Vuetify Styles imports and instead imports your settings:
 ```javascript